facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 # The concrete example, break the immutable object

 Let's see some example where the `final` could be the right choice.
 Through `final` we create a immutable object with minimal effort.
-This is only a **POC** to show how `final` works, there are many ways to resolve this problem.
+This is only a **POC** to show how `final` works.
+There are many ways to resolve this problem.

-Let's go see some code.
+Let's go and see some code.

 ```php
 class SomeImmutableObject